 2. Breakfast Casserole

-The best I’ve ever had may have been the one that Amish friends made when they were visiting my family in NC a few years ago.
+The best I’ve ever had may have been the one that Amish friends made when they were visiting my family some years ago.

 Unless they had some supplies I’m forgetting, they used our regular English grocery ingredients to make it.
 So it’s not like they had access to all the farm-fresh wholesome this-and-that.
 They must have the magic touch.